noshavenovemba/peervpn/readme.txt

 Compilation and installation of deb package from the sources

-Need to execute peervpn_playbook.yml with your own private-key value and hosts file ansible-playbook -i hosts peervpn_playbook.yml --user ubuntu --private-key=peervpntest.pem

-Need to be fixed
-1 replace home directory with tilde
-2 probably need to combine package structure with building
+Execution with default ubuntu user.
+If other needed key -u may be used. ansible-playbook -i hosts peervpn_playbook.yml --private-key=YOUR_OWN_PRIVATE_KEY \
+-e "control=/path_to_your_controlfile/control"